Dogs Digging in Yard Solutions

 A: It might be grubs, earthworms or even tree roots that the dog likes.
 Some dogs just dig because they are bored and don't know what else to do.
 My solution to this problem requires an overall program.
 First of all, the dogs need to be left in dog runs when you are away from home.
 Dog runs can be small but need to have smooth concrete floors and strong fences.
 I use chain link and paint it black.
 Then let the dogs out when you are home.
 They will be interested in spending most of their energy with you.
 Digging can still happen but should be less of a problem.
 To limit the digging further, work some of the dog's poop into the soil (just under the surface) as you backfill the holes.
 It stops them from digging in most cases.

 Dogs that Dig

 There are two solutions to dogs digging in the yard.
 Placing their own poop in the digging site usually makes them go elsewhere.
 It has to be redone from time to time.
 If it is your own dogs, put some of their poop just under the soil where they are digging and the problem usually stops.

-This sounds gross, really works.
+This sounds gross, but it really works.
 Put some of the dog waste in a 5 gallon bucket and fill with water.
 Let this "manure tea" sit for an hour or so then sprinkle or pour on the problem areas.
 The dog will pick other spots to use.
-How long it lasts varies but with our dogs lasts for weeks.
-This work to prevent digging as well.
+How long it lasts varies, but with our dogs, lasts for weeks.
+This works to prevent digging as well.